The Rock Scene of The Sixties

 Canned Heat

-we heard on night at Falkonércentre Copenhagen.
+We heard them one night at Falkonércentre Copenhagen.
 A well playing blues-based group, especially I was impressed by lead guitarist Henry Vestine.
-His equipment consisted of 24 cabinets, each holding 4 x 12" speakers.
+This night, his equipment consisted of 24 cabinets, each holding 4 x 12" speakers.
 What a sound!

 Lead singer Bob "The Bear" Hite did not have his name for nothing.
 A fat bearded man, making us all feel at home with his friendly comments during the show.
 Bob Hite was a great collector of blues records, he knew a lot in this field, had every record worth mentioning.
 Unfortunately he also died too young.